A Survey on Multimodal Disinformation Detection: Multimodal Harmful Content Detection

 \section{Multimodal Harmful Content Detection}

-In this section, we focus on the second aspect of disinformation -- {\em harmfulness}.
-Once again, we do not discuss text-only models as text is almost always present in multimodal approaches.

-It is essential to filter or flag harmful content on social media platforms.
-The harmful content includes \textit{child abuse material}, \textit{violent and extreme content}, \textit{hate speech}, \textit{graphic content}, \textit{sexual content}, \textit{cruel and insensitive material}, and \textit{spam content}.
-In recent years, the ability to recognize harmful content within online communities has received a lot of attention from researchers and policymakers that aim to keep users safe in the digital world.
+In this section, we focus on the second aspect of disinformation: {\em harmfulness}.
+It is essential to filter or to flag online harmful content.
+The harmful content includes \textit{child abuse material}, \textit{violent and extreme content}, \textit{hate speech}, \textit{graphic content}, \textit{sexual content}, and \textit{spam content} \cite{banko-etal-2020-unified}.\footnote{\url{https://swgfl.org.uk/services/report-harmful-content/}} In recent years, the ability to recognize harmful content within online communities has received a lot of attention by researchers \cite{pramanick-acl,pramanick2021momenta} and policymakers that aim to keep users safe in the digital world.
 Studies in this direction include detecting harmful contents in network science \cite{ribeiro2018characterizing}, natural language processing \cite{Waseem2017understanding,Schmidt2017survey,Fortuna2018survey} and computer vision \cite{Yang2019exploring,Vijayaraghavan2019multimodalhate,Gomez2020exploring,SemEval2021-6-Dimitrov}.
+In Table \ref{tab:related_studies_harmfulness}, we provide a list of relevant work addressing different types of harmful content, modalities, source of data, annotation approach, language of the content and the methods.